Martin Brothers Painting works only in the Chattanooga area of Tennessee.

 Choosing a Paint Sheen

 While choosing a paint sheen is not hard, it does depends on what you like.
 Right?

-While evaluating a colors appearance also judge the affect of your preferred paint sheen.
+While evaluating a colors appearance you should also judge the affect of your preferred paint sheen.

 Here is why you need to consider a sheen wisely.